justincormack/frankenlibc/README.md

 against a rump kernel rather than the host.

-Currently there are three userspace implementations included, NetBSD, Linux and FreeBSD, and one very basic baremetal implementation, qemu-arm.
+Currently there are three userspace implementations included, NetBSD, Linux and FreeBSD, and one very basic baremetal implementation, qemu-arm, plus a work in progress spike target for the riscv simulator.
 The currently supported and tested architecture/OS combinations are: Linux x86\_64, i386, arm, powerpc64, mips, NetBSD x86\_64, i386, arm, FreeBSD x86\_64, i386.
 There is work in progress support for powerpc, aarch64 and riscv64.
 Both arm and mips work with hard and soft float.
 Powerpc64 supports the v1 ELF ABI only at present, arm is